jingshuw/adaFilter/README.md

 # adaFilter

-An R package for finding mutliple replicating signals under the Partial Conjunction framework.
-Our method adaFilter contains two procedures: adaFilter Bonferroni and adaFilter BH that can effciently identify signals that replicate in at least $r$ studies
+This is an R package for finding mutliple replicating signals under the Partial Conjunction framework.
+Our method adaFilter contains two procedures: adaFilter Bonferroni and adaFilter BH that can effciently identify signals that replicate in at least r studies

 ## Installation